The Village of Tarbert

-The setting of a village clustered around a busy natural harbour creates a picturesque location now given Conservation Area status to protect the vernacular architecture and unique appearance of the horseshoe shape of Telfords harbour wall.
+The setting of a village clustered around a busy natural harbour creates a picturesque location, now given Conservation Area status to protect the vernacular architecture and unique appearance of the horseshoe shape of Telford's harbour wall.

 Image by Phil Fox -Denham

-Many fishing boats were built in Tarbert sadly no longer a viable industry but two historic craft one over a hundred years old and another a replica of a Loch Fyne Skiff built by local children can be seen moored opposite the Victoria Hotel.
+Many fishing boats were built in Tarbert, but sadly that is no longer a viable industry.
+However, two historic craft - one over a hundred years old, and the other a replica of a Loch Fyne skiff and built by local children - can be seen moored opposite the Victoria Hotel.

-Today the Harbour also serves the leisure industry with boat moorings and pontoons.
+Today, the Harbour also serves the leisure industry, with boat moorings and pontoons.

-Tarbert Past and Present - Dugald Mitchell MD
+Tarbert Past and Present (Dugald Mitchell MD)

-Tarbert in Picture and Story – Dugald Mitchell MD
+Tarbert in Picture and Story (Dugald Mitchell MD)

-Tarbert Loch Fyne – A history of its Harbour – Ian Y MacIntyre
+Tarbert Loch Fyne : A History of its Harbour (Ian Y MacIntyre)

-The North Herring Fishing – Angus Martin
+The North Herring Fishing (Angus Martin)

-The Buildings of Scotland - Argyll and Bute - Frank Arneil Walker
+The Buildings of Scotland - Argyll and Bute (Frank Arneil Walker)